 At We Can Code IT we pride ourselves on championing social equity through technology.
 It is our duty to students to eradicate any mountains which they may have to climb to graduate and/or maximize their learning from our bootcamp.
-One of these major obstacles is technology, which could have the potential to holistically change the student experience here.
+One of these major obstacles is technology, which we are ensuring exceed standards in coding bootcamp and higher education settings.
+For you, this means better technology experiences overall creating a seamless transition into software and web development.
 Students may not be able to control the technology accessible to them, but we can.
-So, it’s time to level the playing field...EVERY We Can Code IT student in our fall cohort (starting on September 8th) will be provided with free laptops and [...]
+So, it’s time to level the playing field...EVERY We Can [...]

 The Downtown Cleveland Alliance invited our founder, Mel McGee, to speak on a panel discussing diversity and inclusion best practices.
 As an organization whose mission is "championing social equity through technology," we strive to be an example for others.